 Waters currently accounts for around 30% of the Council’s annual operating expenditure, 54% of the proposed capital expenditure over the life of the 2024-34 Long-term Plan, and 30% of the assets owned by the Council.
 Solving the funding challenge for waters assets is critical for the financial sustainability of the Council.

 Noting that Watercare is ending its contract with Waikato District Council (WDC), Council requested staff consider an option to supply water services to WDC.
-Any work on this option is subject to WDC formally endorsing collaboration with Hamilton City Council.
+Work on this option was subject to WDC formally endorsing collaboration with Hamilton City Council, which it did later in the month.

-The design of this CCO must enable other regional partners or shareholders to be able to join in the future.
+The design of the joint-CCO will enable other regional partners or shareholders to be able to join in the future.

 For complete transparency of waters-related financial activity, Council will need to separate waters related charges from the General Rate and Uniform Annual General Charge and change the Development Contributions policy.
-These decisions will require a Long-Term Plan (LTP) amendment next year and full public consultation.
+To achieve this, Council is proposing to introduce targeted rates for drinking water, wastewater and stormwater from 1 July 2025 based on capital value (CV).

 Click below to read more: